 About the Customer:

-Our customer is a pioneer in brake system development and manufacturing.
+Our customer is an Indian Automotive Tier-1 Supplier, a pioneer in brake system development and manufacturing.
 Taking a lead in safety critical automotive components development, they are developing an ASIL-D compliant brake system ECU.

 - Hazard Assessment and Risk Analysis (HARA): We assessed the malfunctions that could possibly lead to E/E system hazards and analyzed the risk associated with them.